Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following:
   - @c "position": where to insert the row.\n
        Refer to the [position](#position-properties) properties that are available.
-  - @c "values": an array of strings to fill the row with (left-to-right).
+  - @c "constants": an array of strings to fill the row with (left-to-right).
   - @c "background": the background color of the row.
 - @c "rows-group": a numeric array representing which rows to apply label grouping to.\n Across each provided row, this will combine consecutive cells with the same label into one cell.